DeepLearning-DL/Machine-Learning/README.md

 - Updates to come

 ### Execution
-Clone this Repo to your system and navigate into Algorithm folders run code.py
+Clone this Repository to your system and navigate into Algorithm folders run code.py